smfelixchoi/smfelixchoi/README.md

 - CV with more details can be found in this [link](./CV.pdf).

 ## Education
+- **Ph.D. student in Applied Mathematics, CAM, Cornell University
+  - Aug.
+2024 - Present
-- **M.S. in Applied Mathematics**, Korea University
+- **M.S. in Mathematics**, Korea University
   - Mar.
-2022 - Present
+2022 - Aug.
+2024
   - Advisor: Prof. Seungsang Oh
 - **B.S. in Mathematics**, Korea University
   - Mar.
 2016 - Feb.
 2022